 About Prana Mudra

-Prana Mudra is one of the most vital hand gestures in the yogic healing tradition, directly activating the dormant life force energy (prana shakti) stored at the base of the body.
-By connecting the ring finger (earth element) and little finger (water element) with the thumb (fire element), this mudra creates a circuit that awakens and circulates fundamental vitality throughout the entire system.
-It is often called the mudra of life because of its capacity to revive depleted energy.
+Prana Mudra is one of the most vital hand gestures in the yogic healing tradition, traditionally understood to awaken the dormant life force energy (prana shakti) stored at the base of the body.
+By connecting the ring finger (earth element) and little finger (water element) with the thumb (fire element), this mudra creates a circuit said to awaken and circulate fundamental vitality throughout the entire system.
+It is often called the mudra of life because of its reputation for reviving depleted energy.

-The therapeutic applications of Prana Mudra are extensive.
-Ayurvedic practitioners frequently prescribe it for conditions involving weakness, fatigue, immune deficiency, and poor vitality.
-It strengthens the immune response by activating the body's innate healing intelligence.
-For practitioners of meditation, it provides the energetic foundation necessary for sustained practice -- without adequate prana, the mind cannot maintain focus regardless of willpower or technique.
+The traditional applications of Prana Mudra are wide.
+In Ayurvedic practice it is associated with conditions of weakness, fatigue, and low vitality, and is understood to support the body's own resilience.
+For practitioners of meditation, it is said to provide the energetic foundation necessary for sustained practice -- the tradition holds that without adequate prana, the mind cannot easily maintain focus regardless of willpower or technique.

 How to Practice